-- C. It is desirable that the choice be unanimous, or nearly so.
-If the minority persists in its rejection of the nominee, the congregation shall be asked to reconsider its vote.
-A full account of the voting shall be given to the Presbytery along with the call. - D. If the candidate is not approved by a significant majority, no other candidate shall be considered at that meeting and the pastoral search committee shall subsequently reconvene to consider another candidate for a future meeting. - E. After the pastor or associate pastor is elected, the call shall be signed, first by the elders and deacons, then by the other voting members. - F. The signed call shall be confirmed in writing by the moderator. - G. The signed call shall be delivered to the Presbytery for approval.
-Every call is pending until the successful completion of the requirements of the Presbytery and the Presbytery's approval. - H. The call shall: - (1) Clearly state the amount of salary and other allowances. - (2) Include information as to manse, vacation, moving expense, medical and hospitalization insurance. - (3) Include provision for the church to make contributions to the General Synod in support of the ARPC Retirement Plan (for churches in the United States) or to a locally-accredited and registered retirement plan, approved by the presbytery (for churches located outside the United States), according to the guidelines approved by the General Synod (except for calls to new fields or congregations which are unable to support a pastor).
+candidate for a future meeting.
+E. After the pastor or associate pastor is elected, the call shall be signed, first by the elders and deacons, then by the other voting members.
+F. The signed call shall be confirmed in writing by the for approval.
+Every call is pending until the successful completion of the requirements of the

+The signed call shall be delivered to the Presbytery

+- Presbytery and the Presbytery's approval.
+The call shall: (1) Clearly state the amount of salary and other allowances. - (2) Include information as to manse, vacation, moving expense, medical and hospitalization - (3) Include provision for the church to make - contributions to the General Synod in support of the ARPC Retirement Plan (for churches in the United States) or to a locally-accredited and registered retirement plan, approved by the presbytery (for churches located outside the United States), according to the guidelines approved by the General Synod (except for calls to new fields or congregations which are unable to support a pastor).